 Survivor really is a brutally demanding game.
 Despite what some fans believe, contestants do not get food and relief when the cameras stop rolling.
 They really are suffering and starving—all the time unless they're lucky enough to get a reward.
 Because of that, and the extremely hot and humid conditions during many challenges, 15 players have been evacuated from the game over the course of its history.

 Causes for evacuation range from exhaustion to deep infections near joints, to profound heat exhaustion that has led at least one contestant, Caleb Reynolds, to spend multiple days in the intensive care unit following his evacuation by helicopter.

 5. Ghost Island

-Survivor: Ghost Island will feature items from past seasons that contestants failed to use correctly.
-Hopefully, the new players will be able to correct the sins of the past.
-As an additional reminder of their danger, when a player is sent to Ghost Island they will lie in a shelter under every torch snuffer the game has ever seen.
+Survivor: Ghost Island featured items from past seasons that previous contestants failed to use correctly.
+The Ghost Island contestants had some luck correcting the sins of the past, but many failed as well.
+As an additional reminder of their danger, when a player was sent to Ghost Island where they lay in a shelter under every torch snuffer the game has ever seen.

 6. An Ethnic Dilemma

 Survivor: Cook Islands took on a very touchy theme when it initially divided the four tribes by race: Caucasian, Hispanic, Asian, and African American.
 The contestants themselves were initially uncomfortable with the theme, as were many watching.
 Rumor has it that Yul Kwon, the eventual winner of the season, almost backed out of the game when he heard about this theme.

 On Survivor: All Stars, "Boston" Rob Mariano and Amber Brkich had never met, but they landed on the same tribe together.
 Over the course of the season, they fell in love.
 Rob even managed to save Amber when she was surrounded by enemies after a tribe swap.